|

 cookware should be used according to manufacturer's directions.
 Attention

-Since heat is transferred from cook top to pan by conduction, there needs
+should be given to the finish of the base material.
+Correct Pan Flatness Since heat is transferred from cook top to pan by conduction, there needs

 to be good contact.
 To determine if pans have a flat, smooth bottom try: